 In view of the above results, one is led to inquire whether similar results hold for more general classes of, say, eventually monotone sequences that do not grow too fast\footnote{We remark in passing that for any sequence of \emph{exponential} growth $q(n)$ there exists a set $E\subset\N$ with $\upperdens(E)>0$ which contains no pair of the form $\{x,x+q(n)\}$ with $x,n\in\N$ (cf. \cite[Corollary 4.18]{BBHS08}).}.
 A natural class of sequences to consider are those arising from Hardy fields.

-\begin{Definition} Let $\mathsf{G}$ denote the ring (under pointwise addition and multiplication) of germs at infinity\footnote{A \define{germ at infinity} is any equivalence class of real-valued functions in one real variable under the equivalence relationship $(f\sim g) \Leftrightarrow \big(\exists t_0>0 ~\text{such that}~f(t)=g(t)~\text{for all}~t\in [t_0,\infty)\big)$.} of real valued functions defined on a half-line $[s,\infty)$ for some $s\in\R$.
+\begin{Definition} Let $\mathsf{G}$ denote the ring (under pointwise addition and multiplication) of germs at infinity\footnote{A \define{germ at infinity} is any equivalence class of real-valued functions in one real variable under the equivalence relationship $(f\equiv g) \Leftrightarrow \big(\exists t_0>0 ~\text{such that}~f(t)=g(t)~\text{for all}~t\in [t_0,\infty)\big)$.} of real valued functions defined on a half-line $[s,\infty)$ for some $s\in\R$.
 Any subfield of $\mathsf{G}$ that is closed under differentiation is called a \define{Hardy field}. \end{Definition}